Hurricane Florence Impacts Begin To Be Felt As Storm Surges Hit Carolina Coast

 — National Hurricane Center (@NHC_Atlantic) September 13, 2018

 The big storm surges will come with the eye of the storm, expected to hit overnight Thursday, potentially in the early hours of Friday morning.
 That will lead to exceptionally high tides expected to go through several cycles.
-Even when the Florence leaves the area authorities have warned that higher water levels will persist for several days after landfall emphasizing that all evacuation orders should be followed.
+Even when Florence leaves the area, authorities have warned that higher water levels will persist for several days after landfall, emphasizing that all evacuation orders should be followed.

 Especially difficult for the towns in the path of the storm is the threat of beach erosion that Florence will bring, with the storm surge certain to sweep away significant parts of the sandy beaches that line the coast.
 That could have an ongoing economic impact in these towns with several popular tourist attractions and restaurants built on, or next to, the beaches and potentially at risk of being swept away.

-The first high tides in the area that Florence will be affecting are arriving now, with even Savannah, Georgia expected to feel that impact with high tide forecast for 12:27 p.m. on Thursday.
+The first high tides in the area that Florence will be affecting are arriving now, with even Savannah, Georgia, expected to feel that impact with high tide forecast for 12:27 p.m. on Thursday.
 Waves in those high tides could be even higher than 40 feet, leading to storm surge warnings of up to 13 feet.